Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-get-reservations.md

 ```

 This SQL query joins the `Reservations` table with the `UserProfiles`, `Campsites`, and `CampsiteTypes` tables, and selects all the columns from these tables.

-## Testing the Endpoint

-Now that we've created our endpoint, let's test it:

-1. Run the application with `dotnet run` or by pressing F5 in Visual Studio.

-2. Use a web browser or a tool like Yaak to send a GET request to `https://localhost:<port>/reservations`.

-3. You should see a JSON response with the reservations and their related data.

 ## Understanding the Response